dyingCSstudent/homeresourcemonitor/README.md

 # homeresourcemonitor instructions:

--Make sure to have Flutter installed
+- Make sure to have Flutter installed
--Make sure to have an android emulator device
+- Make sure to have an android emulator device

 1. Open code in Visual Studio Code.
 2. Go into the 'homeresourcemonitor' directory.